 “Or, in your case” – she stirs at my side – “when a guy gets a girlfriend, he sometimes forgets who she is.”

 I wince.
 “Ouch, I stepped into that, didn’t I?”

 “Yeah, that was too easy” – she pauses to let me feel her dig a little more – “but I’m just joking.
 Who is she anyway, his girlfriend?”

 “Just some girl Julie, ” I bristle, not wanting to lie to her.

 “You don’t know her,” I add hastily.
 “She’s older or something.”

 “Wait, isn’t Ms. Benevo’s name–”

 “Yes, yes it is!”
-I stammer.
+I stammer, practically screaming in her face.
 And I don’t say anything else at first until I feel her eyes asking me one more time if it’s our teacher we’re talking about because she’s sure it is.
 And I can’t hide it from her and I don’t want to, so I sigh, “Yes, we’re talking about Ms. Benevo.”